Statewide Requirement to Wear Face Coverings

-Fabric face coverings — like cloth face masks, scarves and bandanas — must fit over your nose and mouth.
+Fabric face coverings — like cloth face masks — must fit over your nose and mouth.
 It is important to save medical-grade surgical masks and N95 respirators for health care workers and people who have special health needs.
 Hospital patients, who are able, are requested to wear face coverings when caregivers are in the room.

 Some people do not need to follow this statewide order, including:

 - Babies and toddlers under age 2 should never wear cloth face coverings.
 Children ages 2-4 are strongly encouraged to wear a face covering.

 - All children ages 5 years and older should wear a face covering, unless medically directed to do otherwise.

 - Anyone with a disability that makes it hard for them to wear or remove a face covering.

 - Anyone who is deaf or hard of hearing and relies on facial cues to communicate.